failmap/server/documentation/hosting.md

 # Installation
 To install a full production Failmap stack the following is required:

-- 'Server' Dedicated bare-metal or virtual host running **Debian Jessie (8.0)** and internet connectivity
+- Dedicated bare-metal or virtual host with internet connectivity running either:
+  - Debian 8
+  - Debian 9
+  - Ubuntu 18.04
 - Terminal access to the host (SSH or via VM console, etc)
 - Sudo/root permissions on the host
 - Hostnames pointing to the server IPv4 and IPv6 addresses (replace example.com with your primary domain):